Grantismo/CoSlippiLeaderboard/README.md

 ## Getting started

 - Clone `git clone https://github.com/rtivital/react-pages-boilerplate` or [download](https://github.com/rtivital/react-pages-boilerplate/archive/master.zip) this repository.
-- (Optional) Run `nvm use`.
+- (Optional) Run `nvm use 18.12.0`.
 This will ensure that you are running the supported version of Node.js.
 You can nvm installation instructions [here](https://github.com/creationix/nvm).
 - Install dependencies: `yarn`
 - Run the project: `npm start`
 - Set your repoPath in settings.js and  "homepage" in package.json to your github pages url (e.g. https://grantismo.github.io/CoSlippiLeaderboard/)